kev0960/Fairstone/README.md

 ## Basic Info ##

 This Hearthstone Server - Fairstone is based on Node.js and Express engine.
 It uses Socket.io to communicate between the server and a client.
-Entire source is purely written in Javascript.
+Entire source is purely written in Javascript (Now considering porting to Typescript).

+We are using RethinkDB as a database which will record all of the matches and user information.

 All of source files are located in /src folder.